 Should District terminate Employee without cause, the District agrees to pay Employee a lump sum severance pay equal to three (3) months’ salary along with three (3) months continuation of health benefits.

+District shall not terminate Employee without cause for a minimum period of six (6) months following an election in which one or more Board members are replaced with new Board members, unless the Board approves the termination by a four-fifths majority vote.

 Provisions Required by Government Code Sections 53243, 53243.1, 53243.2, 53243.3, and 53243.4.